 It’s estimated that 1.2 trillion digital photos were taken in 2017.

 Photography has become more accessible to more people.
-Everyone and their grandmother is attempting to jockey into position for a memorable shot with their iPhone or iPad.
+Everyone and their grandmother is attempting to jockey into position for a memorable shot with their iPhone, iPad, or travel camera.

 Which is great — as long as we’re following the rules, and not causing a nuisance for others.